msgritsenko/ManageRates/README.md

 Please, visit https://msgritsenko.github.io/ManageRates/ to get all information about the project.

 ## Efficiency
 Test of throttling.
-There is a log of work to this component it I want it works correctly.
+There is a lot of work to this component if I want it works correctly.
 ![efficiency fisualization](./docfx_project/articles/images/efficiency.png)

 ## License